ucb-rit/savio-training-intro-fall-2022/intro.md

 The push command lets you send data to each engine

 ```
-# send data to each engine
+# Send data to each engine
 dview.push(dict(a=1.03234, b=3453))
 for i in range(cpu_count):
   rc[i].push({'id': rc.ids[i]})